mikecroucher/awesome-MATLAB/README.md

 * [Computer Vision System Toolbox](http://uk.mathworks.com/products/computer-vision/) - The official computer vision toolbox from The MathWorks.
 * [Image Processing Toolbox](http://uk.mathworks.com/products/image/) - The official Image Processing Toolbox from The MathWorks
 * [MatConvNet](http://www.vlfeat.org/matconvnet/) - MatConvNet is a free MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for computer vision applications.
 It is simple, efficient, and can run and learn state-of-the-art CNNs.
-Many pre-trained CNNs for image classification, segmentation, face recognition, and text detection are available.
+It provides pre-trained CNNs for image classification, segmentation, face recognition, and text detection.
 * [Piotr's Image and Video Toolbox](https://github.com/pdollar/toolbox) - This free toolbox is meant to facilitate the manipulation of images and video in MATLAB.
 Its purpose is to complement, not replace, MATLAB's Image Processing Toolbox, and in fact it requires that the MATLAB Image Toolbox be installed.
-* [VLFeat](http://www.vlfeat.org/) - The VLFeat free and open source library implements popular computer vision algorithms specializing in image understanding and local features extraction and matching.It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.
+* [VLFeat](http://www.vlfeat.org/) - The VLFeat free and open source library implements popular computer vision algorithms specializing in image understanding and local features extraction and matching.
+It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.

 ## Interfacing with other languages

 * [C/C++ mex routines](http://uk.mathworks.com/help/matlab/write-cc-mex-files.html) - C/C++ MEX file lets you call C/C++ functions from within MATLAB.
-* [Fortran mex routines](http://uk.mathworks.com/help/matlab/write-fortran-mex-files.html) - Fortran mex routines allow you to call Fortran code from within MATLAB.
+* [Fortran mex routines](http://uk.mathworks.com/help/matlab/write-fortran-mex-files.html) - Fortran MEX routines allow you to call Fortran code from within MATLAB.
-* [MATLAB Engine for Python](http://uk.mathworks.com/help/matlab/matlab_external/get-started-with-matlab-engine-for-python.html) - The MATLAB Engine for Python provides a Python package named matlab that enables you to call MATLAB functions from Python.
+* [MATLAB Engine for Python](http://uk.mathworks.com/help/matlab/matlab_external/get-started-with-matlab-engine-for-python.html) - The MATLAB Engine for Python provides a Python package named `matlab` that enables you to call MATLAB functions from within Python.
 * [Python](http://uk.mathworks.com/help/matlab/call-python-libraries.html) - How to call Python functions from within MATLAB.

 ## Learning MATLAB